Prithimpassa family: History

 They had two sons; Ali Haider and Ali Asghar.

-Nawab Ali Haider Khan (1896 - 30 June 1963) was politically active throughout the early 20th century.
+Nawab Ali Haider Khan (1896 – 30 June 1963) was politically active throughout the early 20th century.
 His work included serving as Minister of Agriculture in the cabinet of Muhammed Saadulah, serving as Minister of Power and Water Development in the cabinet of Gopinath Bordoloi, leading the Independent Muslim Party and playing a prominent role in the 1947 Sylhet referendum.
 He was a member of the Assam Legislative Assembly from 1937 to 1946.
-In 1950, he hosted Reza Shah of Iran and Khwaja Nazimuddin at his estate for four days and went hunting with them.
-He married Husna Ara Begum, the daughter of Nawab Wasif Ali Mirza of Murshidabad and had four children; Ali Safdar Khan, Syedatunnisa Begum and Ali Sarwar Khan.

-Ali Asghar Khan (1898-1984) was a member of the Assam Legislative Council from 1937 to 1946.
-He had a son called Ali Yeawar Khan who was born in Calcutta in 1925.
-Yeawar was a Member of the Provincial Assembly from 1958 to 1968 and was the first chairman of Prithimpasha Union.

-Ali Safdar Khan (1919-1974), popularly known as Raja Saheb, was the eldest son of Haider and born in the Hazarduari Palace at Murshidabad.
+Ali Safdar Khan (1919–1974), popularly known as Raja Saheb, was the eldest son of Haider and born in the Hazarduari Palace at Murshidabad.
 Wife: Sahebzadi Sirajunessa Khatun, the second daughter of Ali Ather Khan from Prithimpassa Chhoto shaheb bari.
 Safdar was a leftist political leader of the Ballisara peasant movement of the 1960s.
-He and his brother Ali Sarwar Khan (15 May 1924 - 21 July 1995) took part in the Bangladesh Liberation War as commanders of a regiment from the Tripura borders.
+He and his brother Ali Sarwar Khan (15 May 1924 – 21 July 1995) took part in the Bangladesh Liberation War as commanders of a regiment from the Tripura borders.
 Safdar later died on 1974 in Dhaka.
 Safdar's own son, Ali Abbas Khan was a former member of parliament, educationist and social worker.
 Safdar's other son, Ali Naqi Khan, was a chairman of Prithimpasha Union Parishad.
 Safdar's other son, Ali Baquar Khan Hasnain was also a chairman of Prithimpassa Union Parishad.